When I visited Japan, I would stumble across reviews like this on Tabelog:

 “But wait,” you say, “this is all well and good in theory, but when I walk out of a restaurant, I don’t have a percentile ranking computed.
 I just have… vibes.”

-This is valid, and it’s a real problem with the current system too – we just don’t think about it.
+This is valid, and it’s a problem with the current system too – we just don’t think about it.
 When you rate a restaurant, you are implicitly claiming that it is better than some percentage of restaurants that you have been to.
 You’re just doing the percentile calculation intuitively.

 Here is how to actually implement this: